 It wouldn’t be far-fetched to consider Signifyd’s solution as crafted for the needs of US-based ecommerce companies in particular, rather than the vast range of locales and industries that are targeted by fraud today.
 For example, there is no real-time digital footprint lookup functionality, which can be particularly helpful in emerging markets.

 Though others might be able to benefit from Signifyd, they may want to consider a solution that is more tailored to their industry.
+A solution that offers AML as part of the package could also be beneficial if you want to reduce the complexity of your risk management tech stack.

 Beyond this, the chargeback guarantee model, though promising at first, can be detrimental to ecommerce brands.
 With this, Signifyd promises to pay out of pocket for any chargebacks the merchant incurs – such is its confidence in protecting you from it.